 Those of us lucky enough to work from home or work with pets know that being surrounded by animals during the work day is a definite plus, but most working in corporate America aren’t as lucky.
-However, Bring your Dog to Work Day will take place on Friday, June 24, and it is a chance to show the working world what they are missing out on.
+However, Bring your Dog to Work Day is a chance to show the working world what they are missing out on.

 The only thing between you and your dog and a fun-filled productive day at work is the boss.
 But don’t worry; we are presenting the ultimate guide to convincing your boss to allow you to bring your dog to work.